flub78/multitenant/doc/features/attachements.md

 * I can see the list of attachments if there are several

 * I do not want others user to be able to view my files.

-*
-* I want to use a smartphone application to upload pictures directly in the multi tenant WEB application.
+* I can use a smartphone to upload a pictures directly in WEB application.

 As an admin
 * I want to do what the users can do but for any user.